Locally Prominent Semantic Features

 Determining a reaction time based at least in part on a velocity at the location and a distance to the closest landmark of the locally prominent landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
 For example, the navigation computer can determine the reaction time based on the velocity at the location (e.g., a velocity in meters per second) and the distance to the closest landmark (e.g., a distance in meters).

 Determining the landmarks that meet reaction time criteria associated with the least reaction time can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
-For example, the navigation computer can determine that the minimum reaction time is two seconds.
-The landmarks got selected from the landmarks that will be visible after two seconds.
+For example, the navigation computer can determine that the shortest reaction time is two seconds.
+The landmarks got selected from the landmarks that will become visible after two seconds.

 More on Reaction Time

 The reaction time can become based on a mode of transportation associated with the vantage point.
 Furthermore, the mode of transportation can include a motor vehicle, a bicycle, and foot travel.
-For example, the reaction time for a slower mode of transportation (e.g., foot travel) can be of shorter duration than the reaction time for a faster mode of transportation (e.g., a motor vehicle).
+For example, the reaction time for a slower mode of transportation (e.g., foot travel) can become a shorter duration than the reaction time for a faster mode of transportation (e.g., a motor vehicle).

-Selecting at least one landmark-based at least in part on a level of familiarity with the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
+Selecting a landmark based at least in part on a level of familiarity with the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
 Further, the level of familiarity can become associated with the number of times and frequency that a user (e.g., a user associated with the navigation computer) has previously been at the location (e.g., within a threshold distance of the location).

 For example, the context data can include recording the frequency of a user traveling to reach landmarks.
-The navigation computer can determine when the frequency of a user traveling past a landmark satisfies familiarity criteria (e.g., a threshold minimum frequency) and select a landmark that satisfies the familiarity criteria.
-By way of further example, the level of familiarity can get associated with a portion of the features (e.g., many visual characteristics) each of the locally prominent landmarks has in common with another landmark the user has previously viewed.
+The navigation computer can determine when the frequency of a user traveling past a landmark satisfies familiarity criteria (e.g., a threshold smallest frequency) and select a landmark that satisfies the familiarity criteria.
+By way of further example, the level of familiarity can get associated with a part of the features (e.g., many visual characteristics).
+Each of the locally prominent landmarks has in common with another landmark the user has previously viewed.

 Adjusting at least one navigational instruction based at least in part on the level of familiarity can get used in generating at least one navigational instruction that references at least one landmark.
-For example, the navigation computer can access information associated with at least one landmark (e.g., the name of a landmark used by the area’s residents) and use the information to modify the navigational instruction that gets used.
+For example, the navigation computer can access information associated with at least one landmark (e.g., the name of a landmark used by the area’s residents) and use the information to change the navigational instruction that gets used.
 By way of further example, the navigation computer can determine that when the level of familiarity exceeds a threshold level of familiarity, the navigational instruction will become selected from data, including locally used terms for a landmark.

 The context data can include information associated with a time of day, a season, a language (e.g., French, Russian, and Chinese), the features visible from the location, and a mode of transportation (e.g., personal automobile, bus, bicycle, foot travel).